-Our aim to exercise professional, active and responsible ownership was accomplished well even during situations of financial crisis.
-Through good control and awareness of the risks - as well as the opportunities - in their operations our portfolio companies were able to face and handle problems in a well-thought out and effective manner.
-The vigilance and fast action in our portfolio companies were often exemplary.
+Ratos aims to exercise professional, active and responsible ownership.
+Through good control and awareness of the risks - as well as the opportunities - in their operations our portfolio companies have been able to face and handle problems in a well-thought out and effective manner.
+The vigilance and fast action in our portfolio companies have often been exemplary.